Events & Resources

 The news: Google Cloud is creating its own blockchain, named Google Cloud Universal Ledger (GCUL), for payments and financial products.

-This means any financial institution or intermediary can build with GCUL and can access Google’s massive scale: billions of Google users and hundreds of institutional clients through Google Cloud and Ads.
+This means any financial institution or intermediary can use GCUL to access Google’s massive scale: billions of Google users and hundreds of institutional clients through Google Cloud and Ads.

-Google likely is betting that it’s better positioned to offer clients and financial institutions than Stripe’s Tempo or Circle’s Arc because its blockchain service simplifies integration for multiple currencies and assets, stabilizes fees, and is designed for safety—as a private and permissioned system, it benefits from Google’s tech security stack.
+Google’s edge: Google likely is betting that it’s better positioned to serve clients and financial institutions than Stripe’s Tempo or Circle’s Arc because its blockchain service simplifies integration for multiple currencies and assets, stabilizes fees, and is designed for safety—as a private and permissioned system, it benefits from Google’s tech security stack.

 You've read 0 of 2 free articles this month.